How many platforms are you currently selling products on? One? Three? Ten?

 Another popup comes up asking about some business details.
 Start by punching in your business email address.
 I would recommend checking the box that uses the email for custom service inquiries.
 This way, any questions that people have are sent to that account.

-Towards the bottom of the popup you should punch in your business address, including the street name, city, state and zip code.
+Towards the bottom of the popup, you should punch in your business address, including the street name, city, state and zip code.

 Step 3: Configure Your Payments

 Anyway, right above the area that asks for your business address, it talks about setting up your payment system.
 Click on the link that says to connect to an existing Stripe account.
 If you don't currently have a Stripe account, Stripe will send you an email to set one up.
 That's after you configure your entire store.

 Step 4: Finish Your Shop Setup